rackerlabs/rackspace-how-to/content/cloud-servers/troubleshooting-mysql-with-mysqltuner.md

 ---
-permalink: troubleshooting-mysql-with-mysqltuner
+permalink: troubleshooting-mysql-configuration-with-mysqltuner-script
-audit_date:
+audit_date: '2019-01-18'
-title: Troubleshooting MySQL with MySQLTuner
+title: Troubleshooting MySQL configuration with MySQLTuner script
 created_date: '2019-01-18'
 created_by: Rackspace Community
-last_modified_date:
+last_modified_date: '2019-01-18'
-last_modified_by:
+last_modified_by: '2019-01-18'
 product: Cloud Servers
 product_url: cloud-servers
 ---

-MySQL tuner is a script originally written by a Racker (Major Hayden) that executes a series of SQL queries to identify some common configuration issues that could lead to problems in certain circumstances.
+MySQLTuner is an original script written by Rackspace that executes a series of SQL queries to identify some common configuration issues with MySQL.

-It's important to remember that scripts are no more then that.
-They are only scripts.
-While many of the suggestions should be taken into considerations, it can be just as bad to blindly implement changes without fully understanding the changes being made.
-That being said, let's jump right in!
+While many of the suggestions provided by the script should be taken into consideration, do not implement any changes without fully understanding the changes being made.

-* First, we must ensure we have a properly configured ~/.my.cnf file.
-With this file, we can easily configure mysqltuner to automatically connect to the remote database.
+1. Ensure that your  `~/.my.cnf` file is properly configured.
+Using this file, you can configure MySQLTuner to automatically connect to the remote database.
 [client]

-user=[Your User goes here.]

-password=[Your Password goes here.]

-host=[Cloud DB hostname goes here.]

-* We also need to obtain the script.

-wget mysqltuner.pl

-* The file extension is .pl which tells us we should use perl to execute it!

-perl mysqltuner.pl
+    user=*userName*

+    password=*password*

+    host=*cloudDBHostname*

+2. Obtain the wget **mysqltuner.pl** script.

+3. Execute the script using perl.

-**Note** Please keep in mind that scripts are not magical and you should always back up your configuration before testing optimizations.
-Optimizations should not be performed unless you fully understand (or at least have researched it) the implication of changing the setting.
+Always back up your configuration before testing the optimizations.
+Optimizations should not be performed unless you fully understand (or have researched) the implication of changing the setting.